 July Is the Most Honest Month of the Year

-January lies to you.
-It hands you a gym crowd, a fresh planner, and the collective delusion that this year will be different by force of fireworks.
-July tells the truth: half the year is gone, the resolutions are wherever you left them in February, and whatever happens next has to happen with the you that actually exists.
+January lies to you a little.
+It hands you a packed gym, a brand new planner, and the shared delusion that this year is going to be different just because fireworks went off.
+July doesn't bother with any of that.
+It just tells you the truth: half the year is behind you, your resolutions are sitting wherever you abandoned them back in February, and whatever comes next has to work with the person you actually are right now.

 That honesty is exactly why a mid-year reset works.
-Not a second round of resolutions, but a two-hour, slightly ruthless review-and-restart protocol: look at H1 without flinching, kill what's dead, keep what's alive, and convert the second half of 2026 into something with a scoreboard.
+It's a two-hour, slightly ruthless review-and-restart, not a second round of resolutions: look at H1 without flinching, kill what's already dead, keep what's still alive, and turn the second half of 2026 into something you can actually measure.

-You still hold half the inventory.
-Six months is two full 12-week execution cycles.
-The only unrecoverable move is spending them dragging January's corpse.
+You still have half the year's worth of time.
+Six months is two complete 12-week execution cycles.
+The only real way to waste them is spending both cycles dragging January's corpse around.

 What Actually Happened to Your January Goals

-You've heard that "80% of resolutions fail by February."
-That specific number is folklore.
-It circulates without a solid primary source.
-The peer-reviewed picture is less catchy but not much cheerier: John Norcross's longitudinal resolution studies found about 46% of resolvers still succeeding at six months (dramatically better than non-resolvers with identical goals, to be fair), with the steepest drop-off in the first weeks.
-Translation: by July, roughly half of everyone's January list is dead, and the surviving half is often on life support.
+You've probably heard that eighty percent of resolutions fail by February.
+That number is folklore.
+Nobody can point to where it actually came from.
+The real research is a little less catchy, but not much more encouraging.
+John Norcross's long-running studies on resolution-makers found that around 46% of people were still succeeding at the six-month mark.
+To be fair to January, that's dramatically better than people trying to change without making a resolution at all.
+Still, the drop-off is steepest in the first few weeks.
+By July, roughly half of everyone's original list is dead, and most of what's left is on life support.

 The interesting question is how they died.
-Almost never in a decision.
-Goals die of neglect, not execution.
-Too many at once, no weekly actions, no review to catch the drift, and one bad stretch that turned "paused" into "over" without a funeral.
+Almost never in a single decision.
+Goals die from neglect, not from being deliberately abandoned.
+Too many running at once, no weekly actions attached, no review catching the drift, one bad week that quietly turned "paused" into "over" with no formal ending.

-Which is why the reset starts with a postmortem, not a plan.
-New goals built on an unexamined H1 inherit its structure and its expiry date.
-Twenty minutes of honest autopsy is what makes the next six months different from the last six, instead of a rerun with better production values.
+That's why the reset starts with a postmortem instead of a plan.
+New goals built on top of an unexamined first half just inherit its structure, and its expiration date.
+Twenty honest minutes of autopsy is what makes the next six months different from the last six, instead of the same show with better production values.

 Why a Mid-Year Reset Beats Waiting for January

-There's real evidence behind restarting at the half-year mark rather than "when things calm down."
-Dai, Milkman & Riis (2014) documented the fresh start effect: aspirational behavior such as gym visits, goal commitments, and dieting searches spikes after temporal landmarks like the start of a week, month, semester, or birthday.
-Landmarks work by mentally separating the "old you" (who skipped the gym) from the current you (who hasn't yet).
-July 1 is one of the year's biggest landmarks, and it comes with a bonus January never offers: six months of real data about what you'll actually do.
+There's real evidence for restarting at the halfway mark instead of waiting for "when things calm down."
+Researchers Hengchen Dai, Katherine Milkman, and Jason Riis documented what they called the fresh start effect: aspirational behavior like gym visits, new commitments, and diet-related searches all spike right after temporal landmarks such as the start of a week, a month, a semester, or a birthday.
+Landmarks work because they mentally separate the old version of you, the one who skipped the gym, from the current version, who hasn't skipped anything yet.
+July 1 is one of the biggest landmarks on the calendar, and it comes with a bonus January never offers: six real months of data about what you'll actually follow through on.

-The fresh start effect has a known dark side: it can make serial restarting feel productive.
-The antidote is what the rest of this protocol adds: a postmortem so you don't repeat H1's structure, and a weekly cadence so the restart has a chassis.
+The fresh start effect has a known downside, too.
+It can make serial restarting feel productive even when it isn't.
+The fix is exactly what the rest of this protocol adds: a postmortem so you don't just repeat H1's structure, and a weekly rhythm so the restart has something to run on.
 A landmark plus a system is a reset.
-A landmark alone is a mood.
+A landmark by itself is just a mood.

 The Two-Hour Mid-Year Reset, Step by Step

-Block two hours on a weekend.
-Paper or screen, doesn't matter.
-Timer recommended.
+Block off two hours on a weekend.
+Paper or a screen, doesn't matter which.
+A timer helps.

 Step 1: The H1 postmortem, kept, killed, forgot (30 min)

-List every goal, resolution, and intention you set in January.
-Every one, including the embarrassing ones.
-Sort into three piles:
+List every goal, resolution, and intention you set back in January.
+Every single one, including the embarrassing ones.
+Sort them into three piles:

-• Kept.
+- Kept.
 Still alive and moving.
-Write one sentence: what made this one survive?
+Write one sentence on what made this one survive.

-• Forgot.
-The pile that stings and teaches.
-These died of structure, not decision.
-For each: was it too vague, too big, unscheduled, or never actually yours?
+- Forgot.
+This is the pile that stings, and teaches the most.
+These died from structure, not from a decision.
+For each one: was it too vague, too big, never scheduled, or never really yours to begin with?

 Step 2: The quick 7-pillar audit (30 min)

-Score yourself 1-10 across Mind, Body, Career, Wealth, Social, Home, and Leisure, using today's reality, not January's hopes.
-Then find the bottleneck: the one low pillar dragging others down.
-The full life-audit protocol goes deeper, but for the reset, thirty minutes and seven numbers are enough to aim H2 at the constraint instead of at whatever feels most guilt-flavored.
+Score yourself 1-10 across Mind, Body, Career, Wealth, Social, Home, and Leisure, based on today's reality rather than January's hopes.
+Then look for the bottleneck: the one low score that's dragging the others down with it.
+The full life-audit protocol goes much deeper, but for this reset, thirty minutes and seven numbers is enough to aim H2 at the real constraint instead of whatever feels most guilt-inducing.

 Step 3: Pick three goals.
 Maximum.
 (15 min)

-January-you picked seven goals and funded none of them.
-H2 gets at most three, ideally one aimed squarely at the bottleneck pillar.
-Use the forgot-pile autopsy as a filter: anything vague, borrowed, or unschedulable doesn't board.
+January-you picked seven goals and funded none of them properly.
+H2 gets at most three, ideally with one of them aimed straight at the bottleneck pillar.
+Use what you learned from the forgot pile as a filter.
+Anything vague, borrowed from someone else, or impossible to schedule doesn't make the cut.

 Step 4: Convert each goal into a 12-week sprint (30 min)

-A goal without weekly actions is a wish with a deadline.
-For each of the three: define what done looks like by late September, then the 2-3 actions per week that produce it.
-The 12 Week Year mechanics, where you score weekly execution rather than distant outcomes, are built for exactly this window.
-Specific and measurable beats vague and noble every time.
-That's the most replicated finding in goal-setting science.
+A goal with no weekly actions attached is just a wish with a deadline stapled to it.
+For each of your three goals, define what "done" looks like by late September, then figure out the two or three actions per week that would actually produce it.
+The 12 Week Year mechanics, where you score weekly execution instead of some far-off outcome, are built exactly for a window like this one.
+Specific and measurable beats vague and noble every single time.
+That's one of the most replicated findings in goal-setting research.

 Step 5: Install the weekly review (15 min)

-Book a recurring 20 minutes, same day, same trigger, every week, to score the week and adjust.
+Book a recurring 20 minutes, same day, same trigger, every week, to score how the week went and adjust from there.
 The template is here.
-This step is the difference between a reset and a repeat: H1 didn't fail in January, it failed in the eleven unreviewed weeks that followed.
+This step is what actually separates a reset from a repeat.
+H1 failed across the eleven unreviewed weeks that followed, not back in January.

 Permission to Kill Your Goals

-The step people can't do alone, so here it is in writing: you are allowed to kill goals you announced.
+Here's the step most people can't do alone, so it's worth putting in writing: you're allowed to kill goals you already announced to people.

-The resistance is sunk-cost psychology.
-Arkes & Blumer (1985) showed people keep investing in failing courses of action simply because they've already invested, and goals are no exception.
-Six months in feels like too much to "waste."
-But the invested months are gone either way.
-The only live question is whether H2's hours go to a goal you still want or to a corpse you're guarding.
+The resistance you feel here is sunk-cost thinking.
+Researchers Hal Arkes and Catherine Blumer showed that people keep pouring effort into a failing course of action for no better reason than having already invested in it, and goals work exactly the same way.
+Six months in can feel like too much to "waste."
+But those months are gone either way.
+The only question that's actually still open is whether the second half of your year goes toward a goal you still want, or toward a corpse you're standing guard over.

-Zombie goals aren't neutral, either.
-Unfinished intentions keep claiming background attention (the Zeigarnik effect), and every week a dead goal sits on your list unworked, it quietly teaches you that your goals are optional.
-Killing it on purpose ends both taxes.
-If it matters again someday, it will reapply.
+Zombie goals aren't harmless, either.
+Unfinished intentions keep quietly claiming your background attention (this is the Zeigarnik effect), and every week a dead goal sits on your list untouched, it teaches you, a little more each time, that your own goals are optional.
+Killing it on purpose shuts down both costs at once.
+If it matters again later, it's allowed to reapply.

-One honest test per goal: knowing everything you know now, would you start this today?
-No?
-Killed pile.
-Write it a one-line eulogy and move on.
-Systems carry what survives; sentiment shouldn't.
+Run one honest test per goal: knowing everything you know now, would you start this today?
+If not, it goes in the killed pile.
+Give it a one-line eulogy and move on.
+Systems carry forward what actually survives.
+Sentiment shouldn't get a vote.

 Why Three Goals, Not Seven

-The cap deserves its own defense, because it's the step everyone negotiates with.
+The cap on three deserves its own defense, since it's the step everyone tries to negotiate around.

-The arithmetic first: a goal that actually moves needs roughly 3-5 hours of weekly action.
-Seven goals is 25-35 hours a week of discretionary effort, on top of a job, a household, and a body that requires sleep.
-January-you signed that contract because January-you was budgeting with imaginary hours.
-The goals didn't fail.
-The math never closed.
+Start with the arithmetic.
+A goal that's actually moving needs somewhere around 3-5 hours of weekly action behind it.
+Seven goals adds up to 25-35 hours a week of discretionary effort, stacked on top of a job, a household, and a body that needs sleep.
+January-you signed up for that because January-you was budgeting with hours that didn't exist.
+The math never worked in the first place, and the goals just inherited the shortfall.

-The psychology second: goals compete for the same finite self-regulation, and every additional commitment dilutes the ones that matter.
-Three goals, one aimed at the bottleneck pillar and two funded honestly, is not lowered ambition.
-It's the same ambition with a supply chain.
-And there's a compounding trick hiding in it: a bottleneck goal repairs the pillar that was taxing everything else, so H2's three goals frequently accomplish more than H1's seven attempted.
+Now the psychology.
+Goals compete for the same limited pool of self-regulation, and every extra commitment dilutes the ones that actually matter to you.
+Three goals, one aimed at the bottleneck and two you can genuinely fund, is the same ambition with a working supply chain behind it, not lowered ambition.
+There's a compounding trick hiding in here too: a bottleneck goal repairs the one pillar that was dragging down everything else, so three well-chosen goals in H2 frequently outproduce the seven H1 ever attempted.

 The reset, in one list: run the postmortem (kept, killed, forgot), do a 7-pillar audit, find the bottleneck, pick three goals at most, turn each into a 12-week sprint with weekly actions, then hold a recurring 20-minute review.
 Two hours, once.
 Twenty minutes, weekly.
 That's the entire machine.